-Our common stock is listed on The NASDAQ Capital Market under the symbol "OPGN."
-On July 12, 2017, the last reported sale price of our common stock on The NASDAQ Capital Market was \$0.4186 per share.
-The public offering price per unit or pre-funded unit, as the case may be, was negotiated between us and the placement agent based on market conditions at the time of pricing, and represents a discount to the current market price of our common stock.
-We do not intend to apply for listing of the pre-funded warrants or common warrants on any securities exchange or other nationally recognized trading system.
+Our common stock is listed on the Nasdaq Capital Market under the symbol "OPGN."
+On February 1, 2018, the last reported sale price of our common stock on the Nasdaq Capital Market was \$3.65 per share.
+The public offering price per unit or pre-funded unit, as the case may be, was negotiated between us, the placement agent and investors based on market conditions at the time of pricing, and represents a discount to the current market price of our common stock.
+We will not apply for listing of the pre-funded warrants or common warrants on any securities exchange or other nationally recognized trading system.
 There is no established public trading market for the pre-funded warrants or common warrants, and we do not expect a market to develop.